Krastanov/labwebsite/teaching.md

 See more at the [undergrad class page](/undergrad-qis/) and the [grad class page](/grad-qis/).

+## COMPSCI 6xxx: Fault Tolerant Quantum Computing

+A graduate seminar.

+Monolithic quantum hardware is reaching the limits of scalable fabrication, linking hardware module in local (single fridge) networks is becoming a practical possibility, error correcting codes much better than surface codes are being deployed and universal fault-tolerant computation on them is now a theoretically solved problem

+It has never been more exciting to see all the pieces needed for scalable universal quantum computation coming together.
+This seminar will provide an overview of everything necessary for the complete fault tolerant architecture behind a quantum computer.

+See more at the [class page](/grad-faulttolerance/).

 ## COMPSCI 692U: Quantum Error Correcting Codes

 A graduate seminar.